jeinfeldt/raytracer/README.md

 # Motivation
-During my Bachelors degree a Computer Graphics course was mandatory and at the time one assignment was to write a Ray Tracer in Python.
+During my Bachelors degree a Computer Graphics course was mandatory and one assignment was to write a Ray Tracer in Python.
-It was an interesting and challenging task, which at the time was a bit too much for me.
+It was an interesting and challenging task, which at the time I was unable to complete.
 I implemented the ray tracer to fit the requirements for a passing grade and continued with other assignments.